bm760/udacity-ds-project4/README.md

 there is one test for each of the first 5 sections of the notebook. the test confirms that the code for that section works as expected.

 ## Notebook Table of Contents
-I. Exploratory Data Analysis
+1. Exploratory Data Analysis
-II.
-Rank Based Recommendations
+2. Rank Based Recommendations
-III.
-User-User Based Collaborative Filtering
+3. User-User Based Collaborative Filtering
-IV.
-Content Based Recommendations
+4. Content Based Recommendations
-V. Matrix Factorization
+5. Matrix Factorization
-VI.
-Extras & Concluding
+6. Extras & Concluding